howsoai/platform-installation-examples/security/README.md

 ## Encrypted Communication

 Howso Platform consists of several services, data stores, and a message queue (NATS).
 The basic installation examples in this documentation do not encrypt this traffic.
 In the case where communication between these components is considered to be within a trusted network, this may be acceptable.
 However, in many cases, it is necessary to establish encrypted communication between these components.

 These docs will cover two approaches:

 - Using a service mesh to automatically provide mTLS between all components
 - Manually configuring TLS to NATS and external data stores

+> Note: In a Kubernetes cluster, depending on the Container Network Interface (CNI) used, traffic between nodes may be encrypted.
+Overlay networks, such as Calico or Weave, can be configured to encrypt traffic between nodes.
+This is a separate concern from the application-level encryption discussed here, but may be a relevant consideration when assessing the security posture of the cluster and its applications.

 ### Service Mesh